ganioc/gstreamer-prj/README.md

 To create sources for `myfilter` based on the `gsttransform` template run:

 ``` shell
 cd src;
 ../tools/make_element myfilter gsttransform
 ```

+Another possible template would be gstplugin?
+By default **gstplugin** will be used.

 This will create `gstmyfilter.c` and `gstmyfilter.h`.
 Open them in an editor and start editing.
 There are several occurances of the string `template`, update